For patients in the UK

 The study is being conducted by researchers at the University of Oxford, which acts as the sponsor for the research, working with doctors at many hospitals across the UK.

 If you decide to join, you will be asked to sign the consent form.
 Next, brief details identifying you and answering a few questions about your health and medical conditions will be entered into a computer.
 If you are a woman of child-bearing potential, you will have a pregnancy test.
-If you might receive sotrovimab, molnupiravir or Paxlovid a blood sample will be sent to a central laboratory for measurement of coronavirus and antibodies against it, and a nasal swab may be collected now and twice more in the next 5 days.
-If you have ‘flu a nasal swab will be collected now and once more in 5 days.
+If you might receive sotrovimab a blood sample will be sent to a central laboratory for measurement of coronavirus and immune responses against it, and a nasal swab may be collected now and twice more in the next 5 days.
+If you have ‘flu a nasal swab may be collected now and once more in 5 days.
 The results of all these tests will not be available to your medical team because they are for research and are not validated for clinical application, and the samples will be destroyed once testing is complete.
-If you are discharged before day 5 you will be asked if you would be willing to take a swab sample at home and post it back (free of charge).
+If you are discharged before day 5 you may be asked if you would be willing to take a swab sample at home and post it back (free of charge).
 This is optional.

 We do not know if any of the treatments being tested will have additional benefits.
 Your study treatment may or may not help you personally, but this study should help future patients.

 - Dexamethasone may also disturb sleep and increase the risk of infections.
 In people with diabetes it can raise blood sugar.

 - Oseltamivir may cause headache, tummy upset and allergic reactions.